Reasons to See a Maternal-Fetal Medicine Specialist Prior to Getting Pregnant

 Tips for all people considering pregnancy include:

-• Take 400 – 800 micrograms (or 0.4 – 0.8 mg) of folic acid daily to lower your risk of birth defects of the brain and spine, i.e. spina bifida
+• Take 400 – 800 micrograms (or 0.4 – 0.8 mg) of folic acid daily to lower your risk of birth defects of the brain and spine, i.e. spina bifida.

-• Review over-the-counter and prescription medications you are using with your obstetrical care provider and make sure your vaccinations are up to date.
-MMR and varicella vaccinations should be given prior to pregnancy if needed.
+• Make sure your vaccinations are up to date; MMR and varicella vaccinations should be given prior to pregnancy if needed.

 • Avoid contact with toxic substances or materials: lead, mercury, solvents, pesticides, paint thinners, radiation, cat and rodent feces, etc.

-• Maintain a nutritious and well-rounded diet and develop a consistent, sustainable exercise routine
+• Maintain a nutritious and well-rounded diet.

 Reasons why people may be referred to an MFM for preconception counseling:

--Known genetic conditions or at risk for chromosomal problems
+Known genetic conditions or at risk for chromosomal problems

 -Familial dysautonomia